stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 3. How to use it

 - Run the risk_calculator.py file in command line or terminal.
-- Imput the answers to the questions.
+- Input the answers to the questions.
 - Program returns a calculated risk percentage.

 ---